-The Belle Isle Nature Center is home to native reptiles, amphibians and fish, as well as a small herd of European fallow deer who once roamed the island and honeybees who live in an observation hive.
+The Belle Isle Nature Center is home to native reptiles and amphibians, and honeybees who live in an observation hive.

 Is there an entrance and program fee?